Here's a Simple Cleaning Checklist for Thanksgiving

 Throw away all the plastic bottles and food wrappers that have collected in your car over the past few weeks.
 Check under the seats, and in the tiny little nooks and crannies near the seat belt buckles.
 Head to the trunk and take out what isn’t necessary anymore.

 If you’ve got a couple plastic bags in the house, go get them and leave them in the car.
-You can use them as trash bags on your road trip to grandma’s house.
+You can use them as trash bags on your road trip to Grandma’s house.

 We know, we know: the rhetoric around ice melt isn’t the best — but we’ve come a long way in terms of ice melting technology.
 Rock salt isn’t your only option anymore.
-Now, there are pre-wetted ice melt pellets that are made using safer chemicals and chlorides.
+Now, there are pre-wetted ice melt pellets made using safer chemicals and chlorides.

-TAKE CARE OF: a greasy grill.
+TAKE CARE OF: Your greasy grill.

 Don’t cook on a grill that’s covered in dried food and grease.
 With just a few simple ingredients, you can have a grill that’s as good as new.